BerringDC/BDC_qc/README.md

 #### Position on land test

 This test requires that the observation latitude and longitude from a float profile be located in an ocean.
-In this case a 5 minute bathymetry file (ETOPO5/TerrainBase) downloaded from [http://www.ngdc.noaa.gov/mgg/global/etopo5.html](http://www.ngdc.noaa.gov/mgg/global/etopo5.html) is used.
+Here we use a 5 minute bathymetry file (ETOPO5/TerrainBase) downloaded from [http://www.ngdc.noaa.gov/mgg/global/etopo5.html](http://www.ngdc.noaa.gov/mgg/global/etopo5.html).
+Action: Values that fail the test should be flagged as bad data (4).

 | **Flags** | **Description** |
 | :---: | :---: |